ClusterLabs/PAF/Quick_Start-CentOS-6.md

 ## Cluster resource creation and management

-This setup create three different resources: `pgsql-ha`, `pgsql-master-ip` and `fence_ifmib_xxx`.
+This setup create three different resources: `pgsql-ha`, `pgsql-master-ip` and `fence_vm_xxx`.

 The `pgsql-ha` resource represent all the PostgreSQL instances of your cluster and control where is the primary and who are the standbys.
 The `pgsql-master-ip` is located on the node hosting the postgres master.
-The last resources `fence_ifmib_xxx` are stonith resource: we create one stonith resource for each node.
+The last resources `fence_vm_xxx` are stonith resource: we create one stonith resource for each node.
 Each fencing resource will not be allowed to run on the node it is suppose to stop.
-We are using the fence_ifmib stonith agent, which is an I/O fencing agent allowing to control network switch through the SNMP protocol.
-For more information about fencing, see documentation `docs/FENCING.md` in the source code or online:
+We are using the `fence_virsh` stonith agent, which is able to shutdown or start a virtual machine remotely.
+For more information about fencing, see documentation `docs/FENCING.md` in the source code or
+online:
 [http://dalibo.github.com/PAF/fencing.html]({{ site.baseurl }}/fencing.html).

 First of all, let's create an empty CIB file and fill it with some basic setup.